Why the Tool Truck Is Designed to Keep You Broke

 - Recognize the game.
 The driver is a salesperson.
 A good one.
 Friendly, personal, professional — but a salesperson.
 Every interaction is designed to sell.

 - Set a tool budget.
-Decide what you'll spend per month on tools before the truck arrives.
+Decide what you will spend per month on tools before the truck arrives.
 Stick to it.
-If the budget is $0 this month, it's $0.
+If the budget is $0 this month, it is $0.
+As The Richest Man in Babylon teaches: budget your expenses so that you have money left over.
+Do not let the tool truck budget your money for you.

 - Compare prices.
-Before buying anything on the truck, check Amazon, Tekton, GearWrench, or even used Snap-on on eBay/Facebook.
-You'll often find the same quality for 40-60% less.
+Before buying anything on the truck, check Amazon, Tekton, GearWrench, or even used Snap-on on eBay and Facebook Marketplace.
+You will often find the same quality for 40-60% less.

 - Buy what you need, not what you want.
-Need is: "I can't do this job without this tool."
+Need is: "I cannot do this job without this tool."
 Want is: "That looks nice and the driver put it in my hand."
+Those are two very different things.

 - Pay cash.
-If you can't pay for it today, you can't afford it today.
-The payment plan is how they keep you coming back.
+If you cannot pay for it today, you cannot afford it today.
+The payment plan is how they keep you coming back week after week.

 Related Articles